yash-tatvic/amplitude-dev-center/docs/data/destinations/batch-cohort.md

 ## Locating your cohort in Batch

-When the Cohort is syncs to Batch, it appears in the “Audiences” tab of the dashboard.
+When the Cohort is synced to Batch, it appears in the “Audiences” tab of the dashboard.
 Select it in the targeting section of the campaign editor to use it in a Push or In-App campaign.
 This is useful if you want to include or exclude a segment of users from your campaign.

 ### Use cases